LIONEL BONAVENTURE / AFP

 A dedicated working group at European level

-His doubts about the Open AI tool had been shared in early April by the French Minister Delegate for Digital, Jean-Noël Barrot, who claimed that ChatGPT did not comply with the GDPR.
+His doubts regarding the Open AI tool had been shared in early April by the French Minister Delegate for Digital, Jean-Noël Barrot, who claimed that ChatGPT did not comply with the GDPR.
 He, however, also felt that it was better “frame” the tool rather than forbidding it.

 In parallel with the opening of the French investigation, the European Data Protection Board (EDPB), the body responsible for coordinating the various CNILs at EU level, announced the creation of a “dedicated working group” to promote European cooperation on the subject and discuss possible sanctions.